-Since the start of her practice in 2008, Dr. Arezoo has been committed to achieving excellence within the field.
+Since the start of her practice in 2008, Dr. Arezoo demonstrated a commitment to achieving excellence within the field.
 Joined by her sister Dr. Azy, in 2016, this highly educated team has formed one of the most successful dental clinics in Los Angeles.

 At LA Dental Clinic we pride ourselves on delivering top quality treatments for all family, orthodontic and cosmetic dental needs.